Milldrew/accendero-practical/readme.txt

   }
 • Login Page
   - Create a login form reuse some of the code form the sign up page.
-  - Create a login servece for authentication.
+  - Create a login service for authentication.
 • Full user story
   - Implement the entire user story with playwright locally
   - Add this to the pre-push hook.